Sharon Carson

 Sharon Carson (born November 11, 1957) is an American politician who has served in the New Hampshire Senate from the 14th district since 2008.
-She previously served in the New Hampshire House of Representatives from Rockingham's 3rd district from 2000 to 2008.
+She served in the New Hampshire House of Representatives from Rockingham's 3rd district from 2000 to 2008.

 She also serves as a professor at Nashua Community College for American Government and Politics.

+Following the 2024 New Hampshire Senate elections, Carson was unanimously elected to serve as President of the New Hampshire Senate.